 This is an ideal line for targeting the tiny stream trout, such as brook char which live in the foothills of the Appalachians mountains.

 Just take care when tightening knots and fighting fish. .
 There is not much margin of error.
-If your line suffers from any abrasion, I suggest cutting off the damage portion of line.
+If your line suffers from any abrasion, I suggest cutting off the damaged portion of line.

 What line weight for Steelhead fishing?